 Identity theft is one of the fastest growing and most personally devastating crimes in the country.
+The Federal Trade Commission and the Consumer Sentinel Network reported in 2012 nearly 1.4 million fraud and identity theft complaints.
 What, exactly, is identity theft?
 It is the theft of your good name and credit that occurs when a criminal co-opts your name, Social Security number, credit card number or some other piece of personal information.
-Once "armed" with this information, identity thieves can open new credit and bank accounts, obtain cellular phone service, or even file a fraudulent tax return-all without your knowledge!
-You may not know this has happened for months-until you start getting bills about which you know nothing!
+Once "armed" with this information, identity thieves can open new credit accounts, obtain cellular phone service, or open a new checking account - all without your knowledge!
+You may not know this has happened for months - until you start getting bills about which you know nothing!

 Here are some tips to help prevent this type of theft: